Fishing Hooks

 1. Reel the turtle in slowly and as gently as possible to prevent the hook digging in deeper.

-2. Never cut your line and release the hooked turtle.
+2. Never cut your line to release the hooked turtle.
 A hook left embedded in a turtle can lead to its death.

 3. Use a net or grab the back end of the turtle’s shell to lift it out of the water; to prevent further injury, don’t lift by the fishing line or tail.